rapidsai/docs/install/index.md

 If you are installing RAPIDS with CUDA 12 or greater, then you can use either `strict` or `flexible` channel priority.

-If you are install RAPIDS with CUDA 11, then you must set `channel_priority: flexible`.
+If you are installing RAPIDS with CUDA 11, then you must set `channel_priority: flexible`.

 You can check this and change it, if required, by doing:
 ```sh